yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/11-update-graph/README.md

 Note

-When a new data item has the same `id` as an existing item as defined by the [id provider](https://docs.yworks.com/yfileshtml/#/api/NodesSource#idProvider), it is interpreted as being the same and the node or edge in the graph is re-used.
-Only the visualization and the data in the [tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag) are updated.
+When a new data item has the same `id` as an existing item as defined by the [idProvider](https://docs.yworks.com/yfileshtml/api/NodesSource#idProvider), it is interpreted as being the same and the node or edge in the graph is re-used.
+Only the visualization and the data in the [tag](https://docs.yworks.com/yfileshtml/api/ITagOwner#tag) are updated.

 ## Updating the graph with dynamic data

-In [Step 2](../02-create-nodes-sources/) of this tutorial, we’ve already learned how to create a graph using a dynamic generator function.
+In [step 2](../../tutorial-graph-builder/02-create-nodes-sources/) of this tutorial, we’ve already learned how to create a graph using a dynamic generator function.
 In this example, we select the nodes to display in the graph using a set of node types.

 ```
 nodeTypes = new Set(['Corporation', 'Trust'])